33 benefits of trace minerals for cattle and why you should supplement them

 Fertility

-- Less failure of fertilization
+• Less failure of fertilization

-- Higher conception rate
+• Higher conception rate

 Growth

-- Improvement of growth
+• Improvement of growth

-- Improvement of brain development
+• Improvement of brain development

-- Less delay of puberty
+• Less delay of puberty

-- Influences the development of the fetus (Puls, 1994) and the conception rate (Yasothai, 2014).
+• Influences the development of the fetus (Puls, 1994) and the conception rate (Yasothai, 2014).

 Mineral boluses for Cattle

-A bolus is a complimentary feed that is becoming more and more popular since it’s an easy and economical solution to enrich an animals diet.
+A bolus is a complementary feed that is becoming more and more popular since it’s an easy and economical solution to enrich an animal's diet.
 With only one bolus the vitamin and mineral requirements of the herd are covered for a few hours up to six months.
 Resco developed two different mineral boluses with a slow-release effect ensuring that your cattle’s requirements are met during six months.

 High Trace

-Our trace mineral bolus High Trace is a slow release cattle supplement designed to prevent a trace mineral deficiency in cattle and improve the overall wellbeing of the cows.
+Our trace mineral bolus High Trace is a slow-release cattle supplement designed to prevent a trace mineral deficiency in cattle and improve the overall wellbeing of the cows.
 High Trace can be used for cows over 250 kg.

 Tracetop